November 6, 2008 by Bryon Powell · 63 Comments

 If you’ve worked with an ultramarathon coach, please leave a comment sharing your thoughts, (but please be respectful.)
 Coaches should also feel free to add their voices to the comments.
 Coaches, a few words about your training philosophy or unique aspects of your coaching services would be particularly welcome.

 Sean Meissner has taken over iRunFar’s coaching duties and we couldn’t be more excited.
 He’s completed well over a 100 ultramarathons, been sponsored by Montrail since 2003(!), and has been coaching runners for a full decade.
 With iRunFar, Sean will be coaching runners of various abilities with a breadth of goals.
 If you’d like to know more, please check out iRunFar’s coaching services.
 Also, feel free to contact Sean if you have any questions.
 He’s here to help you achieve your goals.

-iRunFar charges $150 per month with bi-weekly schedules and offer a month free when you prepay for 5 months.
+iRunFar charges $175 per month with bi-weekly schedules and six-months of coaching for $900.